 Preparing Book Proposals for Scholarly Publishers

-Stephen Brookfield is John Ireland Endowed Chair at the University of St. Thomas.
-Since beginning his teaching career in 1970, Stephen has worked in England, Canada, Australia, and the United States, teaching in a variety of college settings.
-He has written, co-written or edited seventeen books on adult learning, teaching, critical thinking, discussion methods and critical theory, six of which have won the Cyril O. Houle World Award for Literature in Adult Education (in 1986, 1989, 1996, 2005, 2011 and 2012).
-Stephen is co-author of Discussion as a Way of Teaching: Tools and Techniques for Democratic Classrooms (Jossey-Bass/John Wiley, 2005) and the forthcoming The Discussion Book: 50 great Ways to get People Talking (Jossey-Bass/John Wiley, 2016.
-His work has been translated into Chinese, German, Korean, Japanese and Finnish.
+Workshop Facilitator: Dr. Stephen Brookfield is Distinguished University Professor and Ireland Endowed Chair at St. Thomas.
+He has written, co-written or edited eighteen books on adult learning, teaching, critical thinking, discussion methods and critical theory, six of which have won the Cyril O. Houle World Award for Literature in Adult Education (in 1986, 1989, 1996, 2005, 2011 and 2012).
+He also won the 1986 Imogene Okes Award for Outstanding Research in Adult Education (AAACE) and the Philip E. Frandson Award for Literature in Continuing Higher Education, (2013) awarded by the University Professional Continuing Education Association, (UPCEA).
+His work has been translated into German, Korean, Finnish, Chinese, Japanese, Polish, Farsi, and Albanian.